yifan90/NumericalAlgebra_PKU/README.md

 All the code are included in n_algebra.h and n_algebra.cpp.

 There were 4 assignments.
-To run HW_X.cpp (X = 1,2,3,4) just use the following in terminal
+To see HW_X (X = 1,2,3,4) just use the following commend in terminal

 g++  n_algebra.h n_algebra.cpp.
 HW_X.cpp